ASHAD1/Chimera/README.md

 It can be used for differnt clock frequencies, just define it initially at the start of the program, it shoud terminate by ll(long long) ex. for 1Mhz define F_CPU 1000000ll

-NOTE- for this I have used atmega16A with 12Mhz clock.
+NOTE- for this program I have used atmega16A with 12Mhz clock.

 1. Delay in milliseconds